-Field camps. - In 2008, we operated two field camps on Bylot Island: the main camp, located at 6 km from the coast in the largest glacial valley on the island ("Base-camp Valley", $73^{\circ}$ 08' N, $80^{\circ}$ 00' W), was occupied from 12 May to 21 August.
-A secondary camp, located in a narrow valley 30 km south of the Base-camp and 5 km from the coast ("Camp-2 area", $72^{\circ}$ 53' N, $79^{\circ}$ 54' W) was occupied from 17 May to 19 July (Fig. 1).
+Field camps. - In 2009, we operated two field camps on Bylot Island: the main camp, located at 6 km from the coast in the largest glacial valley on the island ("Base-camp Valley", 73° 08' N, 80° 00' W), was occupied from 23 May to 21 August.
+A secondary camp, located in a narrow valley 30 km south of the Base-camp and 5 km from the coast ("Camp-2 area", 72° 53' N, 79° 54' W) was occupied from 26 May to 19 July (Fig. 1).
 Both of these camps are protected by semi-permanent bear-deterring fences.
-Finally, fourteen fly camps were also established for 4-11 days at various times throughout the island, west of Pointe Dufour.
+Finally, fifteen fly camps were also established for 5-10 days at various times throughout the island, west of Pointe Dufour.

-Field parties.- The total number of people in both camps ranged from 3 to 21 depending on the period.
-Members of our field party included project leaders Gilles Gauthier, Joël Bêty and Austin Reed, and several graduate students whose thesis projects addressed many of the objectives mentioned above: Arnaud Tarroux (PhD, objective 10), Jean-François Therrien (PhD, objective 8), Madeleine Doiron (PhD student, objectives 2 and 3), Marc-André Valiquette (MSc, objective 8), David Duchesne (MSc, objective 7), Cassandra Cameron (MSc, objectives 9), Emma Horrigan (MSc, objective 11) and Loïc Valéry (Post-doc, objective 1).
-Several other students assisted them in the field, including: Meggie Desnoyers, Christine Demers, Geneviève Ouellet-Cauchon, Vanessa Duclos, Émilie Chalifour, Pierre-Yves L'Hérault, Adam Desjardins and Elizabeth Tremblay.
-Other people in the field included Gérald Picard, a technician in charge of the banding operation (objectives 3 and 4); Marie-Christine Cadieux, a research professional in charge of plant sampling (objective 11); Denis Sarrazin, a research professional responsible of the maintenance of the weather stations (objective 12); Louise Laurin from the Bird Banding Office in Ottawa; and Marie-Claude Martin, a wildlife technician.
-Finally, we hired 4 persons from Pond Inlet to work with us: Joassie Otoovak (marking goslings in the nests), Ivan Koonoo (goose banding), Joshua Enookolo (goose banding), Leslie Qanguq (plant sampling).
+Field parties. - The total number of people in both camps ranged from 3 to 22 depending on the period.
+Members of our field party included project leaders Gilles Gauthier, Joël Bêty and Dominique Berteaux, and several graduate students whose thesis projects addressed many of the objectives mentioned above: Jean-François Therrien (PhD, objective 7), Madeleine Doiron (PhD student, objective 2), Sandra Lai (PhD, objective 9), Peter Fast (PhD, objective 4), Frédéric Bilodeau (PhD, objective 6), Meggie Desnovers (MSc, objectives 1 and 3), Cassandra Cameron (MSc, objectives 8).
+Several other students assisted them in the field, including: Émilie Chalifour, Audrey Jobin-Piché, Maxime Sirois, Stéphanie Pellerin, Pierre-Yves L'Hérault and Elizabeth Tremblay.
+Other people in the field included Gérald Picard, a technician in charge of the banding operation (objectives 3 and 4); Marie-Christine Cadieux, a research professional in charge of plant sampling (objective 10); Denis Sarrazin, a research professional responsible of the maintenance of the weather stations (objective 11); Louise Laurin from the Bird Banding Office in Ottawa; Marie-Claude Martin, a wildlife technician; and Pierre Legagneux, a post doctoral fellow.
+Finally, we hired 4 persons from Pond Inlet to work with us: Joassie Otoovak (marking goslings in the nests), Lee Innuarak (goose banding), Samual Arreak (goose banding) and Leslie Qanguq (shorebird monitoring).

 Other people used our camp during the summer.
-They were the field party of Esther Lévesque (UQTR) which included Eric Harvey, Joanna Gauthier and Daniel Fortier (Université de Montréal) who studied plant ecology and the permafrost; Laura McKinnon (PhD student), Émilie D'Astous, Élise Bolduc (MSc student) and Martin Patenaude-Monette who studied shorebirds and insects under the supervision of Joël Bêty; and the field party of Isabelle Laurion (Institut National de la Recherche Scientifique) who studied the carbon cycle in ponds.
-Several persons from Parks Canada visited our camp during the summer.
-They include Carey Elverum (chief warden of Sirmilik National Park), Andrew Maher (park warden), Jane Chisholm (ecosystem scientist, Nunavut Field Unit, Iqaluit), Mark McCormick (park planner, Nunavut Field Unit, Iqaluit), Eva Paul (resource conservation technician, Nunavut Field Unit, Iqaluit) and Paul Ashley (ecosystem scientist, Nunavut Field Unit, Iqaluit).
-Finally, Lionel Levac, a journalist from the radio show 'Pourquoi pas Dimanche' on Radio-Canada came to our camp on 5 June to document our research as part of a special series called 'Au Nord du Nord: Pond Inlet'.
+They were the field party of Esther Lévesque (UQTR) and Daniel Fortier (Université de Montréal), which included Naïm Perrault, Étienne Godin, Alexandre Guertin-Pasquier and Rachel Thériault, who studied plant ecology, the permafrost and the geomorphology of the island; Christopher Buddle (McGill University), Laura McKinnon (PhD student), Élise Bolduc (MSc student) Jean-François Lamarre, and Léonie Mercier who studied shorebirds and insects under the supervision of Joël Bêty; and the field party of Isabelle Laurion (Institut National de la Recherche Scientifique), which included Paul-George Rossi, Véronique Gélinas and Catherine Girard, who studied the carbon cycle in ponds.
+Finally, several other persons visited our camp during the summer.
+Ian Dixon (RM-Product) and Steven Panipakoochoo (Pond Inlet) worked on the new camp infrastructure; Carey Elverum (chief warden of Sirmilik National Park), Andrew Maher (park warden), and Abraham Kublu (mayor of Pond Inlet) inspected the camp; Cory Trépanier, an artist, and his cameraman came for a visit while filming a documentary on the Arctic; finally, John Nightingale (president and CEO of the Vancouver Aquarium) and two of his colleagues visited our Base-camp for a future exhibit on the Arctic.